-Storefront Signage Promotional Signage Secondary & Informational Digital Media & Audio
+Storefront Signage Promotional Signage

+Secondary &

-Interior Materials & Finishes Furniture & Fixtures Kiosks & RMU's Lighting
+Interior Materials & Finishes Furniture & Fixtures

 Display Extensions

 Display Extensions are subject to Port approval.
 Display extensions are intended to allow storefronts that are hidden due to the site architecture to have a merchandise presence forward of the lease line.
 When a Display Extension occurs, the tenant is allowed "feature fixtures" and promotional graphics.
 The Port defines a feature fixture as any fixture that highlights a category of product in a unique way.
 For example, nesting tables with folded T-shirts can be considered a feature fixture.
 The following diagram illustrates a typical use of the display extension.
 For the exact limit of the zone at a particular space, refer to your lease.
 Food service operators are also encouraged to explore creative ways to use this space to promote their products/services.